Chiang Mai from above, 1,000+ listings filtered down by the research methodology

 Pass rate: another 40-50% eliminated.
 Maybe 80-100 units survive to Step 5.

-Step 5: Tenant-Pool and Exit-Liquidity Map — The Forward-Looking Filter
+Step 5: Tenant-Pool and Exit-Liquidity Map.
+The Forward-Looking Filter

-The first four steps are backward-looking — what is the unit, what is the building, what did similar units sell for.
+The first four steps are backward-looking.
+What is the unit, what is the building, what did similar units sell for.
 Step 5 is forward-looking.
 Who pays the rent?
 Who buys the unit at exit?

 Tenant-pool mapping: within a 1.5km radius of the unit, what tenant cohorts physically exist?
 Walk the streets.
 Count the co-working spaces (proxy for digital nomad density).
 Count the international schools (proxy for expat-family tenant demand).
 Count the hospitals (proxy for medical-tourism long-stay tenant base).
 Count the Thai middle-class residential density (proxy for the local rental floor).
 The tenant pool that exists determines the rent the unit will actually print, not the rent the brochure claims.

 Exit-liquidity map: model the 5-year forward scenario.
 Who buys this unit from you in 2031?
 If the answer is "another foreign investor like me," is the foreign quota in this building still going to have headroom in 2031?
-If the answer is "a Thai end-user," does the unit appeal to Thai end-users — or is it priced and laid out only for foreigners?
+If the answer is "a Thai end-user," does the unit appeal to Thai end-users, or is it priced and laid out only for foreigners?
 Foreign-only units in foreign-quota-saturated buildings are the single largest illiquidity trap in the Chiang Mai market.

 The 5-step Chiang Mai property research methodology filtered the 1,000+ listings down to 6 units that cleared every filter.
 I visited all 6.
-I closed the seventh — a unit that came on-market mid-process and was filtered against the same framework in real time.
+I closed the seventh.
+A unit that came on-market mid-process and was filtered against the same framework in real time.

 Practical Guidance: How to Apply the Methodology Yourself